 You should never look to the same group of clients for your work.
 Change-up your networking and prospecting to include a good mix of large vs. small companies and online vs. off-line businesses.
 This is especially helpful when you start getting referrals from happy customers.

 Receipts should always be kept, along with the date and time of the purchase and spending category.
 As you continue tracking your charges, you may find opportunities to cut costs or switch to more affordable service providers and tools.
+We recommend you use receipt organizer for taxes to automatically categorize everything for you.

 While many clients will ask for this before you ever get started (usually during contract phase), you will still likely have more than a few who need an updated version before the end of year.
 Don't wait until they ask.
 Proactively send one sometime mid-year to avoid Q4 crunch from other freelancers.